Quickstart

 2. Select operators and collect their data

 A cluster can have 4, 7, 10, or 13 operators.
-If you already know the operator IDs you can proceed to any of the 3 options below to get their data.
+If you already know the operator IDs, you can use any of the three options below to retrieve their data.

-If you need to choose operators, feel free to browse SSV Explorer to find the operators you will add to your cluster.
-Then proceed to the steps below.
-Please note, some of the operators are Private and only allow specific whitelisted addresses to onboard validators to them.
+If you still need to choose operators, use SSV Explorer to find operators for your cluster.
+Some operators are private and allow only specific whitelisted addresses to onboard validators.

 - Subgraph